-Bipartisan bill seeks financial relief for local newspapers through tax credits
+Bipartisan House bill seeks financial relief for local newspapers through tax credits

-A bipartisan congressional bill seeking financial relief for the nation’s local newspapers was introduced Thursday, proposing three types of tax credits to help stimulate an industry it describes as vital to the country.
+A bipartisan House bill seeking financial relief for the nation’s local newspapers was introduced Thursday that would offer three types of tax credits to help stimulate an industry the proposal’s supporters describe as vital to the country.

-The Local Journalism Sustainability Act would offer three types of tax credits — for local newspaper subscribers, advertisers and journalist compensation — over a five-year period.
+The Local Journalism Sustainability Act provides three types of tax credits — for local newspaper subscribers, advertisers and journalist compensation — over a five-year period.
 Initially co-sponsored by Rep. Dan Newhouse, a Republican from the Yakima Valley town of Sunnyside, and Arizona Democrat Ann Kirkpatrick, the bill was endorsed by an additional 15 congressional members — 10 Democrats and 5 Republicans — ahead of being introduced during Thursday’s pro forma session.

 “Local journalists and newspapers are essential to ensuring the public remains informed,’’ Newhouse said in a news release.
 “Local news is crucial — particularly within our rural communities in Central Washington — and our local journalists provide in-depth perspectives that inform their readership regarding local current events.